saasha05/Dotify/README.md

 This is a proof of concept for an app where people can listen to music on the cloud.
 This app has the following functionality:
+- Obtains list of songs from by a HTTPS fetch operation using Volley
 - Click on song in list to change song in mini player
 - Shuffle song list by clicking the "Shuffle Button"
 - Click on the mini player on the bottom to display full view of song
 - Click the previous or next buttons to "Skip song"
 - Click the play button to increase number of plays
 - Rotate screen in full view for new layout
+- Swipe down to refresh songs list
 - **Dotify now uses Fragments and the wonders of the Activity Lifecycle to make it run smoothly!**

 ## Extra credit